 This representation is called a dependency tree; it can be alternatively represented as shown in Fig. 4.2.
 Dependency trees retain the lexical relationships involved in lexicalized phrase-based parse trees.
 However, they drop phrasal constituents, which render non-terminal nodes unnecessary.
 This has computational advantages (no grammar constant is involved in the complexity of the parsing algorithms) as well as design advantages (no grammar is necessary, and treebank annotations are way simpler, since no internal constituents need to be annotated).
 It also shifts the focus from internal syntactic structures and generative grammars (Chomsky, 1965) to lexical and transformational grammars (Tesnière, 1959; Hudson, 1984; Melčuk, 1988; Covington, 1990).
 Arcs connecting words are called dependency links or dependency arcs.
-In an arc $\langle h, m \rangle$, the source word h is called the modifier.
+In an arc $\langle h, m \rangle$ , the source word h is called the head and the target word m is called the modifier.

 Figure 4.2: A dependency tree for the sentence She enjoys the Summer school.
-Note the additional dummy root symbol () which is included for convenience.
+Note the additional dummy root symbol (\) which is included for convenience.